PoxiiPro/poxiipro.com/README.md

-linktree inspired landing page
+-Linktree inspired landing page
-Using HTML and CSS to create a landing page that neatly lists a bunch of links for people to access CSS has some dynamic sizing for a desktop and mobile view
+-Using HTML and CSS to create a landing page that neatly lists a bunch of links for people to access
+-CSS has some dynamic sizing for a desktop and mobile view